berkbavas/RaycasterEngine/README.md

 ![](Screenshot_00.png)

 ## Build
+Clone the repo `git clone --recurse-submodules https://github.com/berkbavas/RaycasterEngine.git`.

-Simply open `RaycasterEngine.pro` with `Qt Creator` and build it with kit `Qt 6.3.0 MSVC2019 64bit` and run.
+Then simply open `RaycasterEngine.pro` with `Qt Creator` and build it with kit `Qt 6.3.0 MSVC2019 64bit` and run.
 Other compilers should also work.